-Pin Name Recommendation 2, 4, 6, 8, 10, 12- 16, 48 VC0 - VC10 Cell inputs 1, 2, and 10 should always be connected to actual cells with cells connected between VC1 and VC0, between VC2 and VC1, and VC10 and VC9.
+Pin Name Recommendation 1-16, 48 VC0-VC14 Cell inputs 1, 2, and 14 should always be connected to actual cells, with cells connected between VC1 and VC0, VC2 and VC1, and VC14 and VC13A.
 VC0 should be connected through a resistor and capacitor on the pcb to pin 17 (VSS).
-Pins related to any unused cells (which may be cell 3-cell 9) can be connected to the cell stack to measure interconnect resistance or provide a Kelvin-connection to actual cells, in which case they should include a series resistor and parallel capacitor in similar fashion to pins connected to actual cells (see Usage of VC Pins for Cells Versus Interconnect ).
+Pins related to unused cells (which may be cell 3-cell 13) can be connected to the cell stack to measure interconnect resistance or provide a Kelvin-connection to actual cells, in which case they should include a series resistor and parallel capacitor, in similar fashion to pins connected to actual cells (see Usage of VC Pins for Cells Versus Interconnect).
 Another option is to short unused VC pins directly to an adjacent VC pin.
-All VC pins should be connected to either an adjacent VC pin, an actual cell (through R and C), or stack interconnect resistance (through R and C).
+All VC pins should be connected to either an adjacent VC pin, an actual cell (through R and C) or stack interconnect resistance (through R and C).
 18, 20 SRP, SRN If not used, these pins should be connected to pin 17 (VSS).
-1, 3, 5, 7, 9, 11, 19, 44 NC These pins are not connected to silicon.
+19, 44 NC These pins are not connected to silicon.
 They can be left floating or connected to an adjacent pin or connected to VSS.
 21, 23, 25, 28, 29, 30, 31, 32 TS1, TS3, ALERT, HDQ, CFETOFF, DFETOFF, DCHG, DDSG If not used, these pins can be left floating or connected to pin 17 (VSS).
 Any of these pins (except for TS1 and TS3) may be configured with the internal weak pulldown resistance enabled during operation, although this is not necessary.
 22 TS2 If the device is intended to enter SHUTDOWN mode, the TS2 pin should be left floating.
-If SHUTDOWN mode is not used in the application and the TS2 pin is not used for a thermistor or ADCIN measurement, the TS2 pin can be left floating or connected to pin 17 (VSS).
+If SHUTDOWN mode will not be used in the application, and the TS2 pin will not be used for a thermistor or ADCIN measurement, the TS2 pin can be left floating or connected to pin 17 (VSS).
 33 RST_SHUT If not used, this pin should be connected to pin 17 (VSS).
 34, 35 REG1, REG2 If not used, these pins can be left floating or connected to pin 17 (VSS).
 36 REGIN If not used, this pin should be connected to pin 17 (VSS).
 37 BREG If this pin is not used and pin 36 (REGIN) is also not used, both pins should be connected to pin 17 (VSS).
 If this pin is not used but pin 36 is used (such as driven from an external source), then this pin should be connected to pin 36 (REGIN).
 38 FUSE If not used, this pin can be left floating or connected to pin 17 (VSS).
 39 PDSG If not used, this pin should be left floating.
+40 PCHG If not used, this pin should be left floating.
+41 LD If the DSG driver will not be used, this pin can be connected through a series resistor to the PACK+ connector, or can be connected to pin 17 (VSS).
+43 DSG If not used, this pin should be left floating.
+45 CHG If not used, this pin should be left floating.
+46 CP1 If not used, this pin should be connected to pin 47 (BAT).
+Note If the charge pump is enabled with CP1 connected to BAT, the device will consume an additional ≈200 μA.

-Table 16-3.
-Terminating Unused Pins (continued)
+表 16-3.
+Terminating Unused Pins